Laptops · Resale guide

 Essential Checks

-- Run Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colors at max brightness.
-Look closely for any stuck, dead, or discolored pixels.
+- Run a Dead Pixel Test: Open a full-screen image of solid red, green, blue, white, and black colors at max brightness.
+Look closely for any stuck bright or dark pixels.

-- Test All Ports: Plug in a USB drive to all USB-A and USB-C ports, an HDMI cable to an external monitor, and headphones into the audio jack.
-Test the SD card slot if present.
+- Test All Ports: Plug in a USB drive to every USB-A and USB-C port.
+Connect an external monitor via HDMI.
+Plug in headphones and check the audio jack.
+If an SD card slot is present, test it.

-- Test Keyboard: Open Notepad and type every single key, including function keys (Fn combinations), Shift, Ctrl, Alt, and Enter.
-Watch for keys that don’t register or double-type.
+- Test Keyboard Thoroughly: Open Notepad and type every single key, including function keys (Fn combinations), to ensure they all register.
+Listen for any double-typing issues.

-- Check Hinges: Gently open and close the lid several times.
-It should move smoothly without creaking, excessive stiffness, or feeling loose.
-Open it to about 45 degrees and let go — it should stay in place without falling.
+- Check Hinge Integrity: Gently open and close the lid several times.
+It should move smoothly without creaking, grinding, or excessive looseness.
+The screen should stay firmly in any position you leave it.

 - Check for Swollen Battery: Place the laptop on a perfectly flat surface.
-Press down gently on all four corners.
-If it rocks, the battery might be swelling, which is a fire hazard.
-Also, check for any bulging around the trackpad or bottom panel.
+Press down lightly on the corners.
+If it rocks or spins, the battery might be swollen, causing the bottom panel to bulge.
+Also, check for any bulging around the trackpad.

 Insider Checks

-THE KEYBOARD SHINE TEST.
-Tilt the laptop under bright overhead light and look at the keycaps from an angle.
-Heavily used keys like the spacebar, ‘E’, ‘T’, ‘A’, ‘S’, ‘W’, and ‘D’ will develop a visible shine where the matte texture has worn off.
-A “barely used” laptop with shiny keys indicates far more use than claimed.
-If some keys are matte but others shiny in unusual patterns, the keyboard might have been partially replaced due to liquid damage or wear — a red flag.
-Missing this could cost you ₹4,000-6,500 for a replacement.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under a bright light and look at the keys from an angle.
+Heavily-used keys like WASD, Spacebar, E, T, A, S will develop a visible shine where the matte texture has worn off.
+If a seller claims “barely used” but these keys are shiny, they’re not being honest about usage.
+If some keys are matte but others shiny in unusual patterns, the keyboard might have been partially replaced—ask why.
+Repair Cost if Missed: ₹2,500-₹4,500 for a used keyboard, or ₹5,500-₹8,500 for a new one.

-THE LID HINGE GRAVITY TEST.
-Open the laptop lid to about 45 degrees, then gently let go.
-The lid should hold its position firmly without falling open or closing on its own.
-If it falls open or closed, or feels excessively loose, the hinge mechanism is worn from heavy use or potential drop damage.
-Hinge repairs can range from ₹3,000-6,000, and sometimes require replacing parts of the top or bottom chassis.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and then gently let go.
+The lid should hold its position firmly without falling further open or closing.
+If it swings freely or falls under its own weight, the hinge mechanism is worn out from heavy use or potential drop damage.
+This often requires a complex repair involving the entire top case assembly.
+Repair Cost if Missed: ₹4,000-₹7,000.

-THE BOTTOM SCREW CHECK.
-Carefully inspect the screws on the bottom panel.
-If they show tool marks, scratches, or are slightly different colors or types, the laptop has been opened.
-This isn’t always bad (could be a legitimate RAM/SSD upgrade or cleaning), but it’s crucial to ask the seller WHY it was opened.
-If the seller denies it was opened but the screws tell a different story, it’s a strong signal to walk away.
-This could hide liquid damage or other internal repairs.
+THE BOTTOM SCREW CHECK: Carefully inspect the screws on the bottom panel of the laptop.
+If they show tool marks, are stripped, or are slightly different colors/types, the laptop has been opened.
+This isn’t always bad (could be RAM/SSD upgrade), but it’s a cue to ask the seller WHY it was opened.
+If they deny it was ever opened but the screws tell a different story, it’s a sign of dishonesty—walk away.
+Repair Cost if Missed: Potential hidden issues from amateur repairs, ranging from minor to motherboard damage.

 Common Scams to Watch For (India 2026)